Screening operators and Parabolic inductions for Affine W-algebras (with an appendix by Shigenori Nakatsuka): Wakimoto representations for Affine Vertex Algebras

-The intertwining operators $S_\alpha$ are called the screening operators for $V^T(\g)$.
-We note that these screening operators are only considered for generic $\para=k$ in \cite{FF5} but the same proof also holds when the base ring is $T$.
+The long exact sequence \eqref{affine Wakimoto resolution} is called the Wakimoto resolution of $V^F(\g)$ and the intertwining operators $S_\alpha$ are called the screening operators for $V^T(\g)$.
+We note that these screening operators are only considered for generic $\para=k$ in \cite{FF5} but the same proof also holds when the base field is $F$.
+See also \cite{ACL}.
+Since $\hat{\rho}_U = \hat{\rho}_F|_{V^U(\g)}$, we have